netsensei/netsensei/README.md

 ## Hi! 👋

 I'm Matthias - I'm a data operations developer for the [Ghent University Library](https://github.com/universiteitsbibliotheek).
-Before that, I held a role as a data conservator for the {Flemish Art Collection](https://github.com/VlaamseKunstcollectie).
+Before that, I held a role as a data conservator for the [Flemish Art Collection](https://github.com/VlaamseKunstcollectie).

 - 🔭 My interests include digital culture, cultural heritage, Open and Semantic Web, art, space and retro technology.
 - 🖋️ I report regularly on my [personal blog](https://www.netsensei.be).
 (Dutch)